-The report is arranged in the same order as the planning tools within the PSPs.
+The report is arranged in the same order of the planning tools within the PSPs.
 Findings and recommendations are provided under major headings of the planning tools.
-Where assessments for both PSPs could be undertaken together, they are combined to avoid duplication; where findings needed to be documented separately, they were given in sub-sections within major sections.
+Where assessments for both PSPs could be undertaken together, they are combined to avoid duplication, where findings need to be documented separately, they are given in subsections within major sections.